|Genre:||walking, artful, instrumental|

 When it was put up for free on PS4…must have been 2 years ago…I grabbed it but didn’t play it until now.

 This is normally about the time I would say “no spoilers”.
 But…how would I even spoil this?
 I just played it and I don’t even know what happened.
 How would something with no explanation be spoiled?
 That’s like saying no spoiler for Tenet.
 Bro, you know what happened in the Tenet?
 No. No one does.
 Wow, that’s a random digression.
 I’m keeping it.

 I get it.
 For sure.

-The this game – for lack of a better term – works is the player starts out in a desert and starts walking.
+How this game – for lack of a better term – works is the player is in a desert and just starts walking.